jnuccitelli/Project_2024/Reports/ColumnSortAnalysis.md

 ![16_calcs](/Images/16_calcs.png)

 But as I ran my program with more number of processes, the overall runtime increased so I increased the number of columns and modified the rows accordingly.
 I cannot choose a high number like 512 because for 512 rows I can only run the test case with array of size 2^28.
+My algorithm seems to depend on how the data is distributed because I use std::sort for sorting each column locally which is easier with a small input size.

 ![512_calcs](/Images/512_calcs.png)